thdotnet/azure-docs.pt-br/articles/virtual-wan/virtual-wan-about.md

 ## <a name="connectivity"></a>Conectividade

-A WAN Virtual permite três tipos de conectividade: site a site, ponto a site (versão prévia) e ExpressRoute (versão prévia).
+A WAN Virtual permite dois tipos de conectividade: Site a site e ExpressRoute (versão prévia).

 ### <a name="s2s"></a>Conexões VPN site a site